 Our design for a next-generation integrated business phone service enabled our client to generate a lot of excitement at an industry trade show.

 Planning the MVP

 Think of the initial UX designs as a concept car.
 Their purpose is to capture your product vision and give you a visual representation of your ideas.
 They inevitably result in discussions, disagreements, and iterations.
-Technical teams look at the design, and start thinking about languages, platforms, architectures, APIs, and what data can be captured for analysis.
+Technical teams look at the design and start thinking about languages, platforms, architectures, APIs, and what data can be captured for analysis.
 Marketing teams begin planning how and where to market the product.
-The product manager works with the teams to outline long-term vision and, more importantly, the immediate MVPs.
+The product manager works with the teams to outline a long-term vision and, more importantly, the immediate MVPs.